Work on 2nd Niger bridge 50% complete, compensation hit N5bn - Vanguard News

 Addressing newsmen on the purpose of the Minister’s visit to State house, Obiano said

-“He is here primarily to inspect federal projects that are ongoing, we discussed the second Niger bridge, the Enugu-Onitcha expressway and ofcourse i cant fail to mention the refund of about N50b that the Federal Government is owing Anambra state on road works, then i told him of the inter change that we want to do by a revenue house in Awka here that will ease traffic, reduce accidents and what have you, we also talked about Regina Chelly and things he should do there.”
+“He is here primarily to inspect federal projects that are ongoing, we discussed the second Niger bridge, the Enugu-Onitsha expressway and of course i can’t fail to mention the refund of about N50b that the Federal Government is owing Anambra state on road works, then I told him of the inter change that we want to do by a revenue house in Awka here that will ease traffic, reduce accidents and what have you, we also talked about Regina Chelly and things he should do there.”

 The Federal Controller of Works in Anambra State, Engr Innocent Alumonah, says the project work at the Second Niger Bridge linking Asaba in Delta and Onitsha in Anambra is already 50 per cent completed.